“Those who struggle hard for Our sake, We will show them many ways to overcome difficulties” [Ankabut: 69]

 Not being active and busy in Allah’s way is due to negligence

 Ibn Abbas reported the Messenger (peace be upon him) said “there are two gifts which people often neglect: health and free time” (Bukhari).
-We neglect their significance and therefore will be losers in the hereafter, we often neglect taking care of our bodies and waste time on useless activities.
+We neglect their significance and therefore will be losers in the hereafter, we often neglect taking care of our bodies and waste time on useless activities and serve our whims.

-Aisha, the mother of believers gives a vivid description of his (peace be upon him) efforts she said “the Prophet would stand in prayer sometimes for so long that his feet would swell and I would ask him, why do you do this when Allah has forgiven your past and future errors and he would say, shouldn’t I become a grateful servant of Allah” (Bukhari).
+Aisha, the mother of believers gives a vivid description of his (peace be upon him) efforts to serve the Almighty.
+She said “the Prophet would stand in prayer sometimes for so long that his feet would swell and I would ask him, why do you do this when Allah has forgiven your past and future errors and he would say, shouldn’t I become a grateful servant of Allah” (Bukhari).

 To get to Paradise you must work hard

-Rabi’ah Ibn Ka’b, the servant of the Messenger (peace be upon him) said “I used to spend a lot of time with the Prophet, I would bring him water for his ablution, and one day he said to me, ask me whatever you want, I replied give me your company in paradise, he said anything else?
+Rabi’ah Ibn Ka’b, the servant of the Messenger (peace be upon him) said.
+“I used to spend a lot of time with the Prophet.
+I would bring him water for his ablution.
+One day he said to me, ask me whatever you want.
+I replied give me your company in paradise.
+He said anything else?
 I replied that is it.
 He said, help me in your request by hard work in worship” (Muslim).